seaflow-uw/seaflow-web/content/_index.md

     content:
       slides:

-      - title: The SeaFlow Research Group
+      - title: The Ribalet Lab
-        content: 'We combine observational technologies and statistical approaches to understand how phytoplankton respond to our changing planet and shape the future of marine ecosystems.'
+        content: 'We are a biological oceanography lab at the University of Washington.
+Our work combines flow cytometry (SeaFlow) and statistical modeling to understand how marine phytoplankton communities respond to environmental change across ocean basins.'
         align: left
         background:
           image: